Anticipated backward stochastic Volterra integral equations and their applications to nonzero-sum stochastic differential games: Introduction and motivation

 By virtue of the duality with the stochastic differential delay equations (SDDEs, for short), Peng and Yang \cite{Peng2009} further presented anticipated backward stochastic differential equations (ABSDEs, for short) as follows:

 The main feature of this type of ABSDE (\ref{49}) is that the generator $g(\cdot)$ depends on both the present and the future values of the adapted solution $(Y(\cdot),Z(\cdot))\in L_{\mathbb{F}}^{2} (0,T+K; \mathbb{R}^n)\times L_{\mathbb{F}}^{2} (0,T+K; \mathbb{R}^{n\times m})$ with $\varphi (\cdot)\in L_{\mathbb{F}}^{2} (T,T+K; \mathbb{R}^n)$ and $\eta(\cdot)\in L_{\mathbb{F}}^{2} (T,T+K; \mathbb{R}^{n\times m})$.
 Thanks to its profound theoretical significance and extensive applications, the ABSDEs have attracted many scholars' interest.
 Especially, as the adjoint equation of stochastic control systems with both pointwise and average delays, the ABSDEs with both pointwise and average time-advanced functions are one of the most important types.
 They have been successfully applied to mathematical finance, such as the problem of optimal consumption rates in a market with delay (see \cite{Agram2013}).
-Up to now, the works following this line can be found in \cite{Douissi2019,Hu2021,Meng2025,Wang2025,Wen2017,Wu2025,Wu2012}.
-For this, this paper will introduce such typical ABSDEs into the backward stochastic Volterra integral equations (BSVIEs, for short) to enrich and develop the relevant theories and applications of BSVIEs.
+Up to now, the works following this line can be found in \cite{Chen2026,Meng2015,Meng2025,Wang2025,Wu2025}.
+For this, this paper will introduce such typical ABSDEs with both pointwise and average time-advanced functions into the backward stochastic Volterra integral equations (BSVIEs, for short) to enrich and develop the related theories and applications of BSVIEs.

 The remarkable research on BSVIEs began with the work of Yong \cite{Yong2008}, and their forms are as follows: